Join the Challenge

 SVIC Finalist Showcase

-In a typical year, the Student Union Ballroom doors will open for participant student teams but this year the event will be virtual via Zoom and it will start at 10:00 a.m. on Tuesday, November 30, 2021 and Wednesday, December 1, 2021.
-All students must proceed to the registration desk to sign up ;before 11:00 a.m. to sign in and have sufficient time to setup and prepare before judges arrive.
+In a typical year, the Student Union Ballroom doors will open for participant student teams and it will start at 10:00 a.m. on Tuesday, November 28, 2023.
+All students must proceed to the registration desk to sign up before 10 a.m. to sign in and have sufficient time to set up and prepare before judges arrive.
 Power strips will be available under each table for students augmenting their poster displays with electronically driven visual aids.

 Participants are expected to dress in business casual attire.
 No sneakers or jeans, please.